siddharth-prabhu/siddharth-prabhu.github.io/_posts/2025-10-04-BiLevelOptimization.md

 ### 2.2 Derivatives of Outer Opitmization Problem

 We consider the Lagrangian of the inner optimization problem as the objective of the outer optimization problem.
-We also assume that at the optimal solution of the inner optimization problem, none of the inequality constraints are active, i.e. $h(p^{\ast} | \phi) \neq 0 $ and therefore $ \mu ^{\ast} = 0$.
+We also assume that at the optimal solution of the inner optimization problem, none of the inequality constraints are active $ (h(p^{\ast} | \phi) \neq 0) $ and therefore $ \mu ^{\ast} = 0$.
 These assumptions make the KKT point regular [^4] and simplify the computation of the gradient and Hessian of the outer objective with respect to $\phi$, as shown below

 $$
 \begin{equation}